prestia/fiddly/index.md

 Pick a category to the left[^1] to start exploring!

-[^1]: Or, if you're on a tiny screen, the top-right.
+[^1]: Or the upper right if you're on a tiny screen.